 Wasps and bees are not something to take lightly, especially if you are allergic to insect stings or you have pets or children.
 Wasps can be very aggressive and trying to remove a wasp’s nest on your own can lead to repeated stinging by the angry insects.
 Bees will also defend their nests if you attempt to remove them on your own.

+Our specialists know the difference between bees and other stinging insects, and can recommend the best course of action, depending on the stinging insect near your home or business.
 To determine if you have bees or wasps around your home or property, contact your local Western Exterminator office and ask us about our stinging pest treatments today!